 - The Mass Protest Index (MPI) scores protests in repressive regimes on campaign accomplishments and costs.
 See my polmeth poster here.
 This ongoing project gathers and measures political and economic protest indicators (beneficial and detrimental) across four sub-areas: civil liberties, authority, financial and economics.

 - In my Clothing and Crowd Counting project, I use image recognition to estimate protest crowd count data.

 I founded @PerishorPublish and serve on the executive board.

-I hold the 2019-2021 Illinois Diversifying Higher Education Faculty fellowship, as well as the 2019-2020 Adam Smith fellowship at Mercatus Center at George Mason University.
-Previously, I held the 2018-2019 Humane Studies Fellowship sponsored by the Institute for Humane Studies.
+I held the Illinois Diversifying Higher Education Faculty fellowship from 2019-2021.
+In addition, I was a 2019-2020 Adam Smith fellow at the Mercatus Center at George Mason University.
+And in 2018-2019, I held the Humane Studies Fellowship sponsored by the Institute for Humane Studies.

 Thank you for visiting my page and please feel free to contact me at firstname.lastname@example.org.